Southern Pines Wrongful Death Lawyer

 Losing a loved one is hard enough without the additional emotional strain of any injustice that may have led to the death.
 When a loved one dies due to another person’s or entity’s actions, there may be a remedy.
 Any claims that the deceased person’s estate surviving family may have are called wrongful death claims.

 Wrongful death claims may include intentional claims such as murder or reckless driving.
 They could also include negligent or accidental claims such as careless acts.
 In Southern Pines, a wrongful death claim could be brought by surviving spouses, children, parents, and/or administrators of the decedent’s estate.
 A Southern Pines wrongful death attorney could help families bring these claims.
 Contact a compassionate personal injury attorney as soon as possible to get the justice your family deserves.

-Damages Available in Southern Pines
+What Damages are Available in Southern Pines?

 The intent of wrongful death damages is to compensate the plaintiff, insofar as it could be possible, for the loss of a loved one’s life.
 As it is difficult to measure the loss of life, there is not an exact formula to determine compensation.
 There are two types of damages awarded in wrongful death suits: economic and non-economic damages.

 Economic damages include compensation for the actual monetary losses and expenses that occurred as a result of the death.
 To receive these, the plaintiff must demonstrate that those losses stem from the negligence of the defendant.

 These damages include medical care that was necessary, funeral expenses, and lost wages.
 Lost wages are calculated using all means of income that was earned and is not limited to salaried income.
 This could include hourly wages, independent contracting, reliable side jobs, and more.